ship2016/manifest/2016.07.07/README.md

 * converstion from less precise type to more precise type (ex. int to float) is automatic (type promotion)

 ###### Sprites
+* sprite: a tiny image of a character